· 4 min read

 Invoice creation in under 2 minutes.
 We timed the workflow repeatedly.
 If it took longer than 2 minutes to create a standard invoice, we simplified the flow.

 Progressive disclosure.
 New users see a clean, simple interface.
-Power features like project budgeting, revenue analytics, and data export reveal themselves as users grow into the app.
+Features like client history and export reveal themselves as users grow into the app.

 What We Learned